chaconnewu/awesome-augmented/awesomes/free-for-dev.md

   <a href="https://www.bitballoon.com/">
    bitballoon.com
   </a>
-  — BitBalloon offers hosting for static sites and apps.
+  — hosting for static sites and apps.
 Free on a subdomain
  </li>
  <li>
   <a href="https://readthedocs.org/">